zeta1999/korali/doc/mkdocs/docs/usage/plotting/plotcmaes.md

 stored in the json-files in the output directory (results folder).

-In the figure below we see the evolution of the CMA-ES algorithm during 50 optimization steps, respectively 500 function evaluations (we used a sample size of 10), of the negative [Rosenbrock](https://en.wikipedia.org/wiki/Rosenbrock_function) function.
+In the figure below we see the evolution of the CMA-ES algorithm during 50 optimization steps, respectively 500 function evaluations (here the sample size is 10), of the negative 2-dimensional [Rosenbrock](https://en.wikipedia.org/wiki/Rosenbrock_function) function.

 ![figure](rosenbrock_optimization_result.png)